OldMidnight/MidnightFonts/README.md

 ## Description
-This module allows you to easily and systemless-ly swiych fonts from a wide range of sources.
+This module allows you to easily and systemless-ly switch fonts from a wide range of sources.
 No need to go to recovery as everything is done from your terminal.

 After flashing, type 'fonts' in a terminal to begin.